$L^p$-estimates and regularity for SPDEs with monotone semilinearity: Abstract

 \section{Abstract}

 Semilinear stochastic partial differential equations on bounded domains $\mathscr{D}$ are considered.
 The semilinear term may have arbitrary polynomial growth as long as it is continuous and monotone except perhaps near the origin.
-A typical example is the stochastic Ginzburg--Landau equation.
-The main result of this article are $L^p$-estimates for such equations.
+Typical examples are the stochastic Allen--Cahn and Ginzburg--Landau equations.
+The first main result of this article are $L^p$-estimates for such equations.
 The $L^p$-estimates are subsequently employed in obtaining higher regularity.
-It is shown, under appropriate assumptions, that the solution is continuous in time with values in the Sobolev space $H^2(\mathscr{D}')$ and $L^2$-integrable with values in $H^3(\mathscr{D}')$, for any compact $\mathscr{D}' \subset \mathscr{D}$.
+This is motivated by ongoing work to obtain rate of convergence estimates for numerical approximations to such equations.
+It is shown, under appropriate assumptions, that the solution is continuous in time with values in the Sobolev space $H^2(\mathscr{D}')$ and $\ell^2$-integrable with values in $H^3(\mathscr{D}')$, for any compact $\mathscr{D}' \subset \mathscr{D}$.
 Using results from $L^p$-theory of SPDEs obtained by Kim~\cite{kim04} we get analogous results in weighted Sobolev spaces on the whole $\mathscr{D}$.
 Finally it is shown that the solution is H\"older continuous in time of order $\frac{1}{2} - \frac{2}{q}$ as a process with values in a weighted $L^q$-space, where $q$ arises from the integrability assumptions imposed on the initial condition and forcing terms.